 Our belief is reflected in the way that we act.
 For example, when we approach the tabernacle, we genuflect, since we believe that Jesus is present there in the sacrament of the Eucharist.
 After Communion, we take the remainder of the consecrated hosts to the tabernacle and consume the remainder of the consecrated wine.

-These guidelines are designed for Extraordinary Ministers of the Eucharist at St. Mary’s Parish in Albany.
+The following guidelines are designed for Extraordinary Ministers of Holy Communion (EM’s) at Our Lady of Perpetual Help Parish in Albany.

 It reflects the Guidelines set down by the Archdiocese of Portland in Oregon as well as our particular practices.